Mrs. Rebecca Dunckel-King

 - Lowville Academy and Central School Facebook page

 - Email - We are using email and push notifications as a primary source for correspondence.
 Please be sure that you have given updated information to your child’s building office.
 Additionally, consider downloading our Lowville Academy app.
 By doing this, we can send out a message quickly right to your cell phone.
 (Search for Lowville Academy in the App Store)

 The District understands that there are great changes to our system as a result of COVID-19 and that information changes regularly.
 Thank you for your understanding and flexibility during these difficult times.
 We understand that many parents, students, staff, and community members have different perspectives regarding reopening.
 We do, though, all have one thing in common which is a safe and healthy learning environment for our students.

-As we navigate the opening of school, I am always available for questions or concerns as are your building administrators.
+I am always available for questions or concerns as are your building administrators.